degreepath/auditor/tests/snapshots/2018-19/major/philosophy.md

 ## Level III Seminars
-For this requirement, you must take at least three courses from among PHIL 371, PHIL 372, PHIL 373, PHIL 374, and PHIL 375.
+For this requirement, you must take at least three courses from among PHIL 371, PHIL 372, PHIL 373, PHIL 374, and PHIL 375, subject to the following restrictions:

+- At most 0 courses may be taken s/u

 ## Electives